ppannuto/patpannuto.com/classes/2021/spring/cse291/index.md

     <ul>
       <li>What's duty cycling?
 Why didn't we always do this?</li>
       <li>Why is there a gap between the power performance hardware is capable of and what it actually achieves?</li>
+      <li>How do we balance the lifetime of one device versus a system of devices?
+(Does it always matter if one node dies early?)</li>
     </ul>
     </td>
     <td><i>Your Name Here!</i></td>